LeaVerou/lea.verou.me/blog/2025/north-star-ui/index.md

 While not quite what Henrik intended,
 I love this metaphor so much, I have been using it to describe shipping goals when writing product specs.
-I find they are understandable to anyone who has seen Henrik’s illustration, and fit nicely into a [fixed time, variable scope](https://basecamp.com/shapeup/1.2-chapter-03#fixed-time-variable-scope) development process, such as [Shape Up](https://basecamp.com/shapeup).
+I find they can be immediately understood by anyone who has seen Henrik’s illustration, and fit nicely into a [fixed time, variable scope](https://basecamp.com/shapeup/1.2-chapter-03#fixed-time-variable-scope) development process, such as [Shape Up](https://basecamp.com/shapeup).

 1. 🛹 **The Skateboard (aka the Pessimist’s MVP):**
 What is the absolute minimum we _can_ ship, if need be?
-This is the most bare-bones set of features, without which we cannot ship at all.
-It skews more utilitarian: it has the basic _functionality_ we need, but its UX is very rough, even embarrassing.
+Utilitarian, bare-bones, and somewhat embarrassing, but shippable (only barely).
-Anything that can be [flintstoned](https://stackingthebricks.com/the-fine-art-of-flintstoning/) is flintstoned.
+Anything that can be [flintstoned](https://stackingthebricks.com/the-fine-art-of-flintstoning/) gets flintstoned.
-This is meant to be less-than a traditional MVP.
 1. 🛴 **The Scooter (aka the Realist’s MVP):**
-It is the minimum set of features we want to ship that will still provide value and fulfill enough user needs across enough user segments to be worth it.
-Its UX is more well thought out than the skateboard but anything nontrivial to implement is punted unless essential.
-This is closer to a traditional MVP.
+The minimum product that delivers value.
+Usable, but no frills.
 1. 🚲 **The Bicycle (aka the Optimist’s MVP):**
-The wishlist or stretch goals.
-If everything goes _really_ well, what else can we ship?
-This may include UX improvements, "sprinkles of delight", and features that are nonessential but have high I/E ratios.
-This is where we aspire to be, but we are not going to be heartbroken if we don’t get there.
+Stretch goals — UX polish, _"sprinkles of delight"_, nonessential features with high I/E.
+Great if we get here, fine if we don’t.
 1. 🏍️ **The motorcycle:**
-These are improvements that are beyond even the optimistic MVP, but we want to get to sometime in the near future.
+Next-phase improvements we want to reach soon after launch.
 1. 🚗 **The car:**
-Improvements that we can ship in the medium to longer term future.
+Medium-term vision; more complete and refined.
 1. 🏎️ **The race car (aka the North Star UI):**
-This is the ideal product we would ship if we were not bound by ephemeral constraints like time, resources, performance considerations, or backwards compatibility.
+The ideal experience — unconstrained by time, resources, or compatibility.
+Not meant to ship, but to guide everything else.

 The meat is the first three stages, since they directly affect what is being worked on.
 The more we go down the list, the less fleshed out specs are, since we _know_ they will change once we have input to customers.

-The most controversial of these is the last one: the race car, i.e. the North Star UI.
+The most controversial of these is the last one: the race car, i.e. the _North Star UI_.
 It is the very antithesis of the MVP.
 The MVP describes what we can ship ASAP, whereas the North Star describes the most idealized goal, one we may _never_ be able to ship.